zekarias-tilahun/GAP/README.md

 # GAP
-Implementation of GAP: Graph Neighborhood Attentive Pooling.
+Implementation of GAP: Graph Neighborhood Attentive Pooling, https://arxiv.org/abs/2001.10394.
+A context-sensitve graph (network) representation learning algorithm that relies only on the structure of the graph.

 ### Requirements!
   - Python 3.6+